Siddaramaiah: Early life & career

+Siddaramaiah studied at Mount Carmel School and completed his schooling from Vidyavardhaka High School, which is managed by Vidyavardhaka Sangha (VVS), Mysuru.
+He then went on to do his B. Sc. and LL.B. from Mysore University.

-Siddaramaiah was a junior under a lawyer, Chikkaboraiah, in Mysore and later taught law for some time.
+Siddaramaiah was a junior under a well-renowned lawyer, P M Chikkaboraiah, in Mysore and later taught law for some time at Vidyavardhaka Law College managed by Vidyavardhaka Sangha (VVS), Mysuru.

 Personal life

 Siddaramaiah is mononymous.
 Siddaramaiah is married to Parvathi and had two sons.
-His elder son, Rakesh, seen as his father's heir in politics, died of multiple organ failure in 2016 at the age of 38.
-The surviving son, Yathindra, contested the 2018 Legislative Assembly elections and won from the seat of Varuna in Mysuru, formerly his father's seat, by over 45,000 votes.
+His elder son, Rakesh, who was seen as his father's heir in politics, died of multiple organ failure in 2016 at the age of 38.
+His other son, Yathindra, contested the 2018 Legislative Assembly elections and won from the seat of Varuna in Mysuru, formerly his father's seat, by over 45,000 votes.

 Siddaramaiah has stated on record that he is an atheist, though he has more recently clarified his public stance on the subject: "Word has spread that I am an atheist, which I am not.
 I am spiritual -- I have participated in festivities as child.
 I have visited some of the popular pilgrimage centres.
-But I am definitely against superstition, as I view everything from science point of view,".
+But I am definitely against superstition, as I view everything from a scientific point of view".